Mykolaua1986/cash_bills_distribution/README.md

 This means that we have only 4 bills denominations: $100 - 13pcs, $50 - 100pcs, $20 - 10pcs, $10 - 1pcs

 ## Method returns:
-dataframe: cantains bills distribution for each amount
+dataframe: contains bills distribution for each amount
 dictionary: amount of used bills for each denominations
 dictionary: amount of left bills for each denominations
 dictionary: amount of needed bills, which are not available in stock, for each of denominations